 Next, determine which “base amount” applies to your situation.
 For 2017 taxes, the base amount if married filing jointly is $32,000, whereas it is $25,000 if filing as single or head of household.
 If your MAGI is less than your base amount, you do not have any tax liability for these benefits.
 If your MAGI is higher than your base amount, the portion above the base is taxable.
 However, the portion of Social Security benefits that can be taxed federally is capped at 85 percent.

-If you have any questions regarding SSDI benefits, it is best to consult an attorney who can give accurate legal guidance tailored to your unique situation.
+If you have any questions regarding SSDI benefits, it is best to consult a SSDI attorney in Adams County who can give accurate legal guidance tailored to your unique situation.

 Contact an Experienced Adams County SSDI Attorney